jclopes/ZKeyboard/README.md

 ZKeyboard
 =========

-This repo contains the ZKeyboard firmware for the Arduino Micro.
+This repo will contains the ZKeyboard firmware for the Arduino Micro.

 ZKeyboard is a split keyboard inspired by the ErgoDox that it self was inspired by Key64@.
 The main changes from ErgoDox concept is to have less keys to keep the fingers from moving too far from the home row.